How To Start A Business In Oklahoma

 ZenBusiness - Easy to use and free registered agent for 1 year!

-Registering an Oklahoma Fictitious Name for Sole Proprietorships & General Partnerships
+Business Name Registration (only for Sole Proprietorships & General Partnerships):

 Businesses are not required to register a fictitious business name in Oklahoma, but many banks will require the name to be registered before allowing the business to open a business bank account.

 Fictitious business names can be registered with the County Clerk’s office in the county where the business is located.
-The county fee to file a Certificate of Fictitious Name with the County varies slightly but is typically around $25.
+The county fee for filing a Certificate of Fictitious Name with the County varies slightly but is typically around $25.

 Alternatively, a Trade Name Report can be filed with the Oklahoma Secretary of State.
 Unlike the county filing, if the name is available, the fee is $25 to use it and gives protection from anyone else in the state from using that name.